All Episodes

 Why?

-There's a tradition here, an American tradition, and they're gonna go.
+There's a tradition here, an American tradition, and they're going to go.

-And yet the drive by is try to create this impression of people hunkering down, cowering in the corners, waiting for the bank to come foreclose on them, steal everything they've got, and have to go out and find a soup kitchen.
+And yet the drive-bys tried to create this impression of people hunkering down, cowering in the corners, waiting for the bank to come foreclose on them, steal everything they've got, and have to go out and find a soup kitchen.

 But funny thing happened.